CUBRID/cubrid-manual/en/sql/function/json_fn.rst

 .. function:: JSON_ARRAY_INSERT (json_doc, json path, json_val [, json path, json_val] ...)

   The **JSON_ARRAY_INSERT** function returns a modified copy of the first argument.
-For each given <json path, json_val> pair, the function inserts the value in the json array addressed by the corresponding path.
+For each given <*json path*, *json_val*> pair, the function inserts the value in the json array addressed by the corresponding path.

-  The (json path, json_val) pairs are evaluated one by one, from left to right.
+  The (*json path*, *json_val*) pairs are evaluated one by one, from left to right.
 The document produced by evaluating one pair becomes the new value against which the next pair is evaluated.

   The rules of the **JSON_ARRAY_INSERT** operation are the following:

-  - if a json path addresses an element of a json_array, the given json_val is inserted at the specified index, shifting any following elements to the right.
+  - if a json path addresses an element of a json_array, the given *json_val* is inserted at the specified index, shifting any following elements to the right.
   - if the json path points to an array index after the end of an array, the array is filled with nulls after end of the array until the specified index and the json_val is inserted at the specified index.
-  - if the json path does not exist inside the json_doc, the last token of the json path is an array index and the json path without the last array index token would have pointed to an element inside the json_doc, the element found by the stripped json path is replaced with single element json array and the **JSON_ARRAY_INSERT** operation is performed with the original json path.
+  - if the json path does not exist inside the *json_doc*, the last token of the json path is an array index and the json path without the last array index token would have pointed to an element inside the *json_doc*, the element found by the stripped json path is replaced with single element json array and the **JSON_ARRAY_INSERT** operation is performed with the original json path.

-  Returns NULL if any argument is NULL.
+  Returns **NULL** if any argument is **NULL**.
-  An error occurs if any argument is invalid or if a json_path does not address a cell of an array inside the json_doc.
+  An error occurs if any argument is invalid or if a *json_path* does not address a cell of an array inside the *json_doc*.

 .. code-block:: sql